 IMAGINING COPING IN THE FUTURE AND RESPONDING DIFFERENTLY

 This therapy is a brief intervention that seeks relief of PTSD symptoms after 2 or 3 sessions in person or by working at your own pace with the online course.
-Occasionally the process needs to be repeated but in the majority of cases people report a significant diminishing or complete eradication of PTSD symptoms.
+Occasionally the process needs to be repeated but in the majority of cases people report a significant diminishing or complete eradication of symptoms and heavy feelings.

 This treatment is equally effective 3 months after the event as it is 3 years or even longer after the event.
-If PTSD symptoms are still evident then the treatment is useful in eliminating them.
+If PTSD symptoms or heavy feelings are still evident then the treatment is useful in eliminating them.
 Or if you recognise that some of the unhelpful responses that you have day to day, as a result of what happened, then treatment can help.

 As a result of the complications from my traumatic birth I developed post-natal depression in the first week of Ellen’s life.
 Ellen had developed colic by this point also which didn’t help the bonding process.